Sydney-o9/OzNotificationBundle/README.md

 ## Description:

 OzNotificationBundle provides notification services for your application.
 You are able to trigger specific events that will occur in your program that users are able to subscribe to, and are then notified when they occur.

-Basic Implementation of this bundle allows you to send internal notifications, email notifications but can easily be extended to send SMS, iOS/Android push notifications.
+Implementation of this bundle allows you to:

+- send internal notifications (inside your app) and customise them as you wish
+- send email notifications and customise them as you wish
-The main point of this bundle is that users can choose what notifications to subscribe to and what their preferred method of communication is.
+- let users choose what notifications they want to subscribe
+- let users what their preferred method of communication is.

-- You can easily use plug it onto [RabbitMQ](http://www.rabbitmq.com/) / [Rabbit MQ Bundle](https://github.com/php-amqplib/RabbitMqBundle) to send your notifications asynchronously.
+- You can plug it onto [RabbitMQ](http://www.rabbitmq.com/) / [Rabbit MQ Bundle](https://github.com/php-amqplib/RabbitMqBundle) to send your notifications asynchronously.

-- You can easily use plug it onto [RMSPushNotificationsBundle](https://github.com/richsage/RMSPushNotificationsBundle) to send push notifications/messages for mobile devices.
+- You can plug it onto [RMSPushNotificationsBundle](https://github.com/richsage/RMSPushNotificationsBundle) to send push notifications/messages for mobile devices.
+- You can plug it onto anything that sends stuff really

 - Full list of features: [OzNotificationBundle Features](Resources/doc/Features.md).